PTSD Diagnosis Symptoms

 How are people diagnosed with PTSD?

 My name is Mateja Petje.
-Welcome to my blog about PTSD and its diagnosis.
+Welcome to my blog about PTSD, symptoms, as well as Disorders and its diagnosis.
 The title of this particular blog is called “PTSD Diagnosis Symptoms“.
-Now the reason I wrote this blog about PTSD Diagnosis Symptoms is there are several key points specifically about PTSD, PTSD triggers, and its diagnosis I want to make here.
+Now the reason I wrote this blog about PTSD Diagnosis Symptoms is there are several key points specifically about disorders, PTSD, PTSD triggers, and its diagnosis I want to make here.
 Additionally, I want to discuss exactly what it means to suffer from PTSD itself as in my case.

 Also, I want to discuss how you can get diagnosed with PTSD as well.
 There are several other reasons I wrote this blog too.
 First, there are so many war veterans diagnosed with Post Traumatic Stress Disorder that really need our help.
 Then, there are the above-average incidents of shootings.
 Specifically, I’m referring to the recent shooting close to my home, in Parkland, Fl.
 So I decided to write this article.
 One reason of course also was in order to bring some clarity as to what PTSD Diagnosis Symptoms are and also to offer some suggestions as to how it can be treated.